WillPaz16/WillPaz16/README.md

 ### About Me

-* I'm a Master's in Mathematics student at Miami University, working on my thesis and graduating in December 2026.
+I'm a Master's in Mathematics student at Miami University, working on my thesis and graduating in December 2026.

-* Currently working full-time as a Data Science Intern at Arhaus, formerly Director of Analytics for Miami Baseball.
+Currently working as a Data Science Intern at Arhaus after spending two years in analytics with Miami Baseball.

-* I like using data to explore interesting problems, from machine learning and predictive modeling to topological data analysis and whatever I happen to be curious about next.
+My work tends to sit somewhere between mathematical modeling, machine learning, and building things with data.

 ---

 ### Tools & Skills

 [![Python](https://img.shields.io/badge/Python-3776AB?style=flat-square&logo=python&logoColor=white)](https://www.python.org/)